Buying a House with Bad Credit: Can It Be Done?

 Beyond by Embrace

-At Embrace, we actually offer a loan program designed specifically for non-traditional borrowers — those with lower credit scores or who are self-employed.
-As long as you have a FICO score of 580 or above, you’re eligible to apply, and the best part?
-We require no private mortgage insurance whatsoever.
+At Embrace, we actually offer an unconventional loan program designed specifically for non-traditional borrowers — those with lower credit scores or who are self-employed.
+This even includes cash-out refinances.

-Beyond loans can even be used for larger purchases (they go up to $3 million) or business purposes.
+Beyond loans can also be used for larger purchases (they go up to $2.5 million), second homes or investment properties.

 Other Government Loans